 Click the orange button to the right to learn more.

 I developed chronic atrial fibrillation (afib) in the fall of 2010.
-The report that I received from that appoint ment with my cardiologist reported that my aorta was dilated.
-Though I’m pretty sure that my aorta began dilating years before that appointment and the accompanying echocardiogram, I consider my heart failure (HF) to have been first diagnosed in late 2010.
+The report that I received from that appointment with my cardiologist reported that my aorta was dilated and that I developed chemotherapy-induced cardiomyopathy.

->

-> As a long-term cancer survivor I’m well aware that all therapies have risks.
+As a long-term cancer survivor I’m well aware that all therapies have risks.
 All therapies have side effects.
 In the case of HF patients undergoing surgery, the risk of death, according to the article linked below, is more than 10%.